mbernste/SRApy/README.md

 Next, you will need to download [Aspera](https://asperasoft.com) and make sure the ``aspera`` executable is also on the ``PATH`` variable.

-Finally, the SRA Toolkit requires an Aspera private key (see SRA Toolkit documentation), which will need to be added to a ``ASPERA_KEY`` environment variable.
+The SRA Toolkit requires an Aspera private key (see SRA Toolkit documentation), which will need to be added to a ``ASPERA_KEY`` environment variable.

+Finally, the Python dependencies are listed in ``requirements.txt".